Michigan Attorneys Providing Excellence in Estate Planning and Elder Care

 Get the assistance you need in administrating your Michigan trust.
 Call (810) 645-8426 or contact us online to learn more about how we can help.

-The Role of the Trustee
+Understanding the Role of the Trustee in Trust Administration

 A person that forms a living trust is called a trustor or grantor.
 They define the terms of the trust and decide what assets are placed in it.
 Because a trust is a type of fiduciary relationship, a trustor must then appoint a trustee to manage the affairs of the trust.
 You will typically appoint yourself to be your own trustee during your lifetime.